 Emmanuel Macron, President of the French Republic

-As patron of this Summit, I would like to join with the Chancellor of the Federal Republic of Germany and the President of the European Commission in wishing you all an excellent and productive meeting.
+I am proud to give my patronage to this Summit, and would like to join the Chancellor of the Federal Republic of Germany and the President of the European Commission in wishing you all an excellent and productive meeting.

 Jean-Claude Juncker, President of the European Commission